vndee/redis-data-structures/docs/graph.md

 | `clear` | $O(n)$ | $O(n)$ | Remove all vertices and edges | `DELETE` |

 where:
-- n is the number of vertices in the graph
+- $n$ is the number of vertices in the graph

 ## Basic Usage